 Your child needs a juvenile attorney who will start working immediately to minimize the impact of the courts on your family.

 Look no further than the Cohen Defense group for the best juvenile defense attorneys in our local area.
-As the largest criminal defense firm in Placer County, California, we have the resources and know-how to help you, your child, and your family.
+As the largest criminal defense firm in Placer County, California with offices in Roseville and Auburn, we have the resources and know-how to help you, your child, and your family.

-We serve clients from Roseville, Rocklin, Lincoln, Newcastle, Penryn, Loomis, Auburn, Grass Valley, Nevada City, Yuba City, Sacramento, and more.
+We serve clients from Roseville, Rocklin, Lincoln, Newcastle, Penryn, Loomis, Auburn, Grass Valley, Nevada City, Yuba City, Sacramento, Davis, Woodland, and more.

 What You Can Expect from Us